vitaly-kamluk/bitscout/README.md

   Canonical Ltd
   All those incredible authors of Linux forensics tools

-For more information, please see our website at https://bitscout-forensics.info/
+For more information, please visit our website at https://bitscout-forensics.info/